 Table of contents

-ABA (Applied Behavior Analysis) is an evidenced based therapy that has been widely accepted as the primary form of therapy for children and adolescents with autism.
+ABA (Applied Behavior Analysis) is an evidence-based therapy that has been widely accepted as the primary form of therapy for children and adolescents with autism.

 What is ABA used for at Circle Care?